niik/process-proxy/README.md

   })
 })

-// Launch native executable with the secret const child = spawn(getProxyCommandPath(), ['arg1', 'arg2'], {
+// Launch native executable with the token const child = spawn(getProxyCommandPath(), ['arg1', 'arg2'], {
   env: {
     ...process.env,
     PROCESS_PROXY_PORT: port.toString(),
-    PROCESS_PROXY_SECRET: expectedSecret, // Secret passed to native process },
+    PROCESS_PROXY_TOKEN: expectedToken, // Token passed to native process },
 })
 ```

 **How it works:**

-- The native executable reads `PROCESS_PROXY_SECRET` from its environment and includes it in the handshake
+- The native executable reads `PROCESS_PROXY_TOKEN` from its environment and includes it in the handshake
-- The server calls your `validateConnection` callback with the received secret
+- The server calls your `validateConnection` callback with the received token
 - If the callback returns `false` or rejects, the connection is immediately closed
 - Authentication happens before any commands are processed, preventing unauthorized access

 **Additional Security Recommendations:**

 1. **Always use `validateConnection`** in production environments
-2. **Generate unique secrets** per session using cryptographically secure random generators
+2. **Generate unique tokens** per session using cryptographically secure random generators
-3. **Use environment variables** to pass secrets (never hardcode them)
+3. **Use environment variables** to pass tokens (never hardcode them)
 4. **Implement additional authorization** based on your application's security requirements
 5. **Monitor for suspicious connection patterns** and implement rate limiting if needed